chibuikeIg/Mini-CRM/README.md

 #### Full Stack Development Of Mini-CRM Built Using Laravel And Vue Js

 This is a Full Stack developer assessment project.
 The task was to create a simple or Mini-CRM to manage companies and it employees.
-This project was completed in less than 2 days
+This project was completed in approximately 2 days

 **Project Functionalities**